-Students with questions or materials for ODR should contact Dr. Kelly Ballard at 267-502-2416 or kelly.ballard@brynathyn.edu.
+Students with questions or materials for ODR should contact Jennifer DeLuca at 267-502-2413 or jennifer.deluca@brynathyn.edu.

 Further Information

 Additional information on mental health services, addiction issues, physical health, and/or personal counseling is available from the Dean of Students, the residence hall directors, or any of the personal counselors available to college students.
 Students should feel free to contact any of the above at any time if they are experiencing difficulties that seem beyond their ability to handle.